trambarhq/relaks-starwars-example-isomorphic/README.md

 An Express middleware is used to detect if the request is from a search engine spider.
 When it is so--or when a query variable indicates the lack of JavaScript support--we set the SSR target to `seo`.

-`ClientApp` is the SSR build of our app.
+`FrontEnd` is the SSR build of our front-end.
 After we've harvested the HTML tree, we pass it to [preact-render-to-string](https://github.com/developit/preact-render-to-string).
 We then stick the resulting HTML into `index.html` and send it to the browser.

 The remaining code deals mainly with data retrieval.
 While in the previous examples we fetch data from [SWAPI.co](https://SWAPI.co), here we handle data requests ourselves so that the demonstration is more realistic.